about our services and conduct

 - Speaking with an Executive Team member, Junction Board Director or identified Whistleblower Protection Officer if they wish to report concerns under the Whistleblower Policy.
 This can be done by speaking in person, by phone or via email.

 - Contacting the Speak Up Online Service if they are uncomfortable or not able to go through internal channels, would like to report anonymously, or make a report under Junction’s Whistleblower Policy.

 - To make an anonymous compliant using this independent service please use the following information:

 For more information

 Download our Appeals Form

-For more general information, please read through our ‘We’re Listening’ flyer
+For more general information, read through our ‘Working Together’ and ‘We’re listening’ flyers.

 For more information surrounding our appeals process (which includes information about what constitutes an appealable decision, how we will handle your appeal and what you can do if you are not satisfied with our decision on appeal) please read our Housing Appeals Information Brochure.